-- .profile is not owned by the user This is easy to fix.
-For username, - # chown username ~username/.profile - · You are using ksh from within X Window System
+- .profile is not owned by the user.
+To fix for username, - # chown username ~username/.profile - · You are using ksh(1) from within X Window System

-Under xterm, argv[0] for ksh is not prepended with a dash.
-Prepending - to argv[0] will cause csh and ksh to know they should interpret their login files.
-(For csh that's .login, with a separate .cshrc that is always run when csh starts up.
-With ksh, this is more noticeable because there is only one startup script, .profile.
+Under xterm(1), argv[0] for ksh(1) is not prepended with a dash ("-").
+Prepending a dash to argv[0] will cause csh(1) and ksh(1) to know they should interpret their login files.
+(For csh(1) that's .login, with a separate .cshrc that is always run when csh(1) starts up.
+With ksh(1), this is more noticeable because there is only one startup script, .profile.
 This file is ignored unless the shell is a login shell.)

-To fix this, add the line XTermloginShell: true to the file .Xdefaults in your home directory.
+To fix this, add the line "XTermloginShell: true" to the file .Xdefaults in your home directory.
 Note, this file does not exist by default, you may have to create it.

-'''

-$ echo "XTermloginShell: true" >> ~/.Xdefaults
+\$ echo "XTermloginShell: true" >> ~/.Xdefaults

-'''